Board of Directors

 Suzanne Troxel, CPA (term expires April 2014)

 Suzanne is a founding partner, owner and CFO of Pivot Point Capital, Inc., a private investment company.
 Its major investment, Rheodyne, designed and manufactured precision fluidic devices for the analytical instrument market.
 She was responsible for all of Rheodyne’s accounting, finance, administration, information services, human resources and manufacturing activities.
 Previously she was the Chief Financial Officer of Topix, a news website and one of the founders and directors of Innovadyne Technologies, Inc. Suzanne has been an audit partner with Ernst & Young in San Francisco.
 During her 17-year audit career, she worked with a number of both public and private companies in Northern California covering a wide variety of industries.
 She has been a certified public accountant since 1977 and is a member of the American Institute of Certified Public Accountants.
 Sue brings extensive board experience to Girl Scouts of Northern California.
 She served on the board of trustees of the University of San Francisco from 2005 through 2012 and was the vice-chair of the audit committee, the vice-chair of the development committee and a member of the succession planning committee.
-She is currently on the board of directors and of Pets Unlimited and serves as the secretary, chair of the governance and nominating committee and is a member of the audit committee.
+She is currently on the board of directors of Pets Unlimited and serves as the president, chair of the governance and nominating committee and is a member of the finance committee and adoption and veterinary practices committee.
 She is also on the board of directors and treasurer of the San Francisco Garden Club.
 Suzanne graduated Magna Cum Laude from the University of San Francisco with a B.A. in political science.
 Suzanne resides with her husband in San Francisco and a Welsh Corgi named Max.

 Girl Members of the Board of Directors